gfredericks/pg-serializability-bug/README.md

 # Postgres Serializability Bug

+The follow applies to at least postgres 9.4 and 9.5.

 To reproduce, run `./run-test.sh` if you have a postgres running on localhost; you can set the `PG_USER` and `PG_DB` env variables as appropriate (they both default to `postgres`).